jmestanza/star-wars/README.md

 # star-wars
 Todo List:
 - Test
-- Use server components for components that don't do fetches
+- Use server components for components that doesn't make fetches

 Features used:
 - Cached response with revalidate of 1 hour.